rahimunshaik/IMDB/README.md

 # IMDB
-This is mini IMDB clone app.
-Using ONLY vanilla javascript, no libraries or frameworks allowed for Javascript. (used some CSS framework like Bootstrap).
+This is a mini IMDB clone app.
+Using ONLY vanilla JavaScript, no libraries or frameworks are allowed for JavaScript. (used some CSS framework like Bootstrap).